 Babies sometimes sleep with their parents.
-This has pros and cons that you should be aware of.
+This has pros and cons you should be aware of.

 Many parents bring their baby into their bed to sleep, but for the majority of babies this is not where they always or usually sleep.
 Bed-sharing mostly happens for part of the night, or for a couple of nights a week.
-Sleeping with baby in an adult bed (bed-sharing) is common.
+Sleeping with baby in an adult bed (bed-sharing) is common and it may happen intentionally or accidentally.
 Studies have found that around 50% of all UK babies have bed-shared by the time they are 3 months old.Reasons to bed-share: why parents sleep with their infants.
 Ball, 2002.

 - The biggest UK SIDS study (the CESDI study) which collected data between 1993 and 1996 found no increased SIDS risk with bed-sharing for non-smokers, or for babies aged more than 14 weeks.Babies sleeping with parents: case-control study of factors influencing the risk of the sudden infant death syndrome.
 Blair et al, 1999.
 Click here for a summary of this research

-- The most recent UK study (conducted between 2003 and 2006) found that smoking, alcohol use and sofa-sharing explained the risk associated with SIDS deaths that happened when babies were co-sleepingClick here to see an explanation of the terms 'co-sleeping' and 'bed-sharing', and how they are used in different contexts with an adult.Hazardous cosleeping environments and risk factors amenable to change: case-control study of SIDS in south west England.
+- The most recent UK study (the Southwest Infant Sleep Study (SWISS)) (conducted between 2003 and 2006) found that smoking, alcohol use and sofa-sharing explained the risk associated with SIDS deaths that happened when babies were co-sleepingClick here to see an explanation of the terms 'co-sleeping' and 'bed-sharing', and how they are used in different contexts with an adult.Hazardous cosleeping environments and risk factors amenable to change: case-control study of SIDS in south west England.
 Blair et al, 2009.
 Click here for a summary of this research

 - The Scottish cot-death study (conducted between 1996 and 2000) found that bed-sharing was associated with a greater risk of SIDS for babies aged under 11 weeks.
 In this study no data are reported for smoking in pregnancy, or alcohol consumption.Bedsharing, Roomsharing, and Sudden Infant Death Syndrome in Scotland: A case-control study.
 Tappin et al, 2005.
 Click here for a summary of this research